HAND SURGERY

 b.
 Metacarpophalangeal joints

 c.
-Carpometacarpal joint of thumb
+Carpometacarpal joint of the thumb

-4. Management of osteoarthritis including arthroplasty and arthrodesis
+d.
+Wrist and inferior radioulnar joint - Management of osteoarthritis including arthroplasty and arthrodesis

 a.
 Digital joints